Best for the Environment

 - No cloud or dedicated hosting: If you’re looking for a cloud hosting or dedicated hosting provider, GreenGeeks is not for you, as it doesn’t currently offer these plans.

 No provider can offer a 100% uptime guarantee, but you’ll ideally want to aim for an uptime somewhere between 99.97% and 99.99%.
 Hundredths of a second might not seem like a lot, but actually, even upgrading from 99.95% uptime to 99.96% uptime means about one hour less downtime per year.

-However, four of GreenGeeks’ five data centers are located in North America (the fifth is in Amsterdam).
+Why?
+Well, two of GreenGeeks’ four data centers are in North America.
 This is a reliable situation for people based in North America, but those in Europe and Asia are still left without, as well as none in Africa or Australia.
-If most of your website visitors are located elsewhere, then your server response time could be slightly slower for them.
+If most of your website visitors are located elsewhere your server response time could be slightly slower for them.

-What GreenGeeks lacks in server location, it makes up for with free CDN integration.
+It makes up for this with free CDN integration.
 Every GreekGeeks hosting plan includes a one-click integration with a free Content Delivery Network (CDN), which allows pages to load faster via a more geographically distributed network of proxy servers.